 Then spread the hot mixture into a rimmed pan and let it sit for a few minutes to harden.
 While the toffee layer is still hot, sprinkle chocolate chips over the top.
 Once the chocolate chips are all glossy and melty, spread them into an even layer over the hardened toffee.
 And the final hurrah – sprinkle chopped nuts over the top (I prefer roasted & salted pecans from Trader Joe’s), along with some sea salt flakes.

 That extra punch of sea salt is the absolute perfect finish, such a wonderful contrast to the sweet toffee and chocolate!

 Like this toffee recipe?
-Pin it!
+Save it to Pinterest!